OpenSidewalks/OpenSidewalks-Schema/README.md

 #### Description

-The centerline of a footpath traversing a traffic island.
+The centerline of a footway traversing a traffic island.
 Some complex, long, or busy pedestrian crossings have a built-up "island" to protect pedestrians, splitting up the crossing of the street into two or more crossings.
-As a pedestrian uses this crossing, they will transition across these path elements: sidewalk → footway → crossing → traffic island → crossing → footway → sidewalk.
+As a pedestrian uses this crossing, they will transition across these pathway elements: sidewalk → footway → crossing → traffic island → crossing → footway → sidewalk.

 #### Subtype of